AndrewJBateman/angular-pwa-eslint/README.md

 ## :clipboard: Status & To-Do List

-* Status: App compiles & builds with zero errors.
+* Status: App compiles & builds with zero errors but is very slow to show a crypto prices on the chart
+* To-Do: update to chart v4? - has breaking changes
 * To-Do: stocks: add ticker card, portfolio table
 * To-Do: crypto: fix chart2